Avnerus/puppetbots/docs/rokoko-gloves.md

 4. From the right panel, add an actor.

-5. Connect a smart glove, when asked, configure it with the WiFi.
+5. Connect a smart glove with a usb cable, when asked, configure it with the WiFi.
+Make sure the IP address in the dialog window is IP address of your laptop.

 6. From the right tab drag the glove to the actor.